nintendo-3ds-homebrew/3ds_nand_validator/README.md

 2) Extract 3DS_nand_checker from .zip in Desktop

 3) Put your dumps in nands folder.
-(Dumps must named "nand1.bin" and "nand2.bin")
+(Dumps must be named "nand1.bin" and "nand2.bin")

 4) Open a terminal

-5) Go to 3DS_nand_checker folder
+5) Go to the 3DS_nand_checker folder

 ```bash
 cd ~/Desktop/3ds_nand_checker